Harry Givan: Early life

-College and early golf career
+Givan played his first PNGA Amateur at the age of 18 in 1929.
+He lost to Lloyd Nordstrom, a star golfer from Sand Point Country Club in Seattle.

+Education

 By the time he graduated from Lincoln High, Givan had 19 scholarship offers.
 He also had an offer to play professional baseball for the San Francisco Seals.
 To the astonishment of the team's manager, Jim Caveny, Givan turned down a lucrative contract offer citing the fact that he wanted to go to school.

 Givan attended the University of Washington and became captain of the golf team.
 His golf breakthrough came when he won Seattle's City Caddy Championship at the original Glendale Country Club shooting 75.

-1930s

-Givan played his first PNGA Amateur at the age of 18 in 1929.
-He lost to Lloyd Nordstrom, a star golfer from Sand Point Country Club in Seattle.
-He did not golf much in the early '30s concentrating instead on studying and earning money to get through school.
-He graduated from the University of Washington in 1933 with honors in Engineering.
-He immediately went to work for Puget Sound Power & Light.
+Overall, however, he did not golf much in the early '30s concentrating instead on studying and earning money to get through school.
+He graduated from the University of Washington in 1933 with a degree in engineering, graduating with honors.

+Career

-Later that same year, Givan again entered the PNGA Amateur.
-He qualified with a 66, and eventually beat Bob White 3 & 1.
+Immediately after graduating from college, Given went to work for Puget Sound Power & Light.
+However, he still played golf in his free time.
+In 1933, shortly after he graduated from college, Givan again entered the PNGA Amateur.
+He qualified with a 66 and eventually beat Bob White 3 & 1.
 In 1935, he won the Amateur at Seattle Golf Club beating Scotty Campbell on the 37th hole.
-He was a surprise selection to the U.S. 1936 Walker Cup team.
+He was also a surprise selection to the 1936 Walker Cup team.

-World War II and after

 During World War II, Givan served in the Coast Guard Reserve.
 After the war, he began selling insurance for Johnson Higgins.
-He eventually moved up to manage the company until he retired at the age of 62 to, "make more time for golf".
+He eventually moved up to manage the company.
+He retired at the age of 62 to, in his words, "make more time for golf."

-During the 1950s, he was among a group of business men who helped obtain funding and land for Northwest Hospital & Medical Center in North Seattle.
+During the 1950s, he was among a group of businessmen who helped obtain funding and land for Northwest Hospital & Medical Center in North Seattle.
 He chaired its board for several years.

+Personal life

 Givan's first wife Velma predeceased him.
 They were married for 49 years before her death.
-He remarried Peggy Ratliff, who was by his side at his death.
+They had three children.
+He remarried Peggy Ratliff; they were married for 15 years until his death.

-Death

-Givan died December 16, 1999 at Northwest Hospital & Medical Center of emphysema.
+Givan died December 16, 1999, at Northwest Hospital & Medical Center of emphysema.
 He was 88.

+Awards and honors

+In 1970, Givan was inducted into the Washington Sports Hall of Fame.